Best Ever Fried Chicken Wings

 For game days, I shake up these saucy wings.
 When I run out, friends hover by the snack table until I bring out more.
-You'll be glad they're so easy, because you'll be making a lot. —Nick Iverson, Denver, Colorado
+When they ask me how to fry chicken wings, they never believe it's so easy! —Nick Iverson, Denver, Colorado

 - 4 pounds chicken wings

 - BUFFALO WING SAUCE:

 - 1/4 cup unsalted butter, cubed

 - 2 tablespoons molasses

 - 1 minced Thai chili pepper or 1/4 teaspoon crushed red pepper flakes